TomCrypto/Ordo/ordo/readme.txt

 /!\ These have not been extensively checked for correctness! /!\
 CIPHERS > The API is actually usable at this stage, but still not definitive, parameters will be shuffled around and modified to improve effectiveness and flexibility.

 Essentially we want primitives (be it cipher primitives, or hash primitives, etc...) to be accessible from everywhere in the library, and we want different uses to be able to access them transparently (like encrypting, hashing, authenticating, encrypting+authenticating, etc...).
-This means the cipher.h unit needs to be renamed to something more appropriate such as encrypt.h, since it only handles encryption-only modes of operation.
-Suggested names:
+Suggested library section names:

-primitives -> contains declarations for all crypto primitives encrypt -> for encryption-only modes of operation (CBC, CTR, etc...) hash -> for hashing modes of operation (MD5/MD, Skein/UBI, etc...) auth -> for authentication-only modes of operation (HMAC, VMAC, etc...)
+primitives -> contains declarations for all crypto primitives (ciphers, hashes, etc...) encrypt -> for encryption-only modes of operation (CBC, CTR, etc...) hash -> for hashing modes of operation (MD5/MD, Skein/UBI, etc...) auth -> for authentication-only modes of operation (HMAC, VMAC, etc...)